Ranked #1 Children's Hospital by U.S. News & World Report

-The Fellowship does not provide housing.
-Additional information may be found through Harvard University Housing.
+The Fellowship does not provide housing, yet many of our fellows and students have been successful using sites such as www.craigslist.com and www.padmapper.com.
 Current Fellows may be able to provide additional information about housing availability.

 You will need at least 2 years in order to have adequate time for the MPH and the Fellowship.

 There is no mandated clinical role.
 If you are applying for the Clinical Fellowship and if you have completed Pediatric Plastic Surgery Training, there may be moonlighting opportunities available through Children’s Hospital Boston.
-Likewise, there are no extramural clinical obligations for Fellows.
-Applicants with the appropriate credentials may apply for a Massachusetts license to pursue independent moonlighting opportunities.
+However, there are no extramural clinical obligations for Fellows.
+Clinical Fellow and Research Fellow applicants with the appropriate credentials may apply for a Massachusetts license to pursue independent moonlighting opportunities.

-Research Fellows must have completed USMLE steps 1 and 2 (CK and CS), or international equivalents, in order to be eligible for the Fellowship.
-Clinical Fellows must have completed their surgical training, and thus must have completed USMLE steps 1-3, or international equivalents, prior to applying.
+Research Fellows must have completed USMLE steps 1 and 2 (CK and CS), or non-US equivalents, in order to be eligible for the Fellowship.
+Clinical Fellows must have completed their surgical training, and thus must have completed USMLE steps 1-3, or Non-US equivalents, prior to applying.
 Fellows interested in moonlighting must have completed USMLE steps 1-3 and must obtain a Massachusetts license.

 The future of pediatrics will be forged by thinking differently, breaking paradigms and joining together in a shared vision of tackling the toughest challenges before us.”